aframevr/aframe/docs/guides/building-with-components.md

          material></a-plane>
 ```

-Then, we the specify the component data using a syntax that resembles that of
+Then we the specify the component data using a syntax that resembles that of
 inline CSS styles.
 We set `shader` to `flat` so the image isn't affected
 negatively by lighting.
-And, we set `src` to `#cubes-thumb`, a selector to one
+And we set `src` to `#cubes-thumb`, a selector to one
 of the images defined in the [Asset Management System][ams].

 ```html